 As companies grow and do business in different countries, it can be difficult to keep track of all the different regulations imposed on your business.
 Even local companies need to worry about various environmental, information security and human resources regulations.

-Luckily, many ERP systems are built with these regulations in mind to help you maintain compliance at every stage.
+Luckily, many ERP offerings are built with these regulations in mind to help you maintain compliance at every stage.
 Moreover, ERP software provides built-in auditing tools to assist with documenting things like chemical use and tax provisions.
 This makes it incredibly easy to formulate reports and send them over to the relevant governing body.

-Additionally, ERP systems often provide tools to manage risk.
+Additionally, ERP often provides tools to manage risk.
 This solution’s enhanced reliability and accuracy improve overall financial management since there’s less chance for errors during accounting.
 Forecasting tools also allow users to predict events when it comes to demand, labor and budget.
 With this information in hand, you can create more secure budgets, schedules and product development plans.

 7. Improved Inventory Monitoring

 A major challenge for growing companies is tracking and monitoring their expanding inventory levels.
-ERP systems utilize barcoding, RFID tags and serial numbers to keep tabs on your inventory at every stage during the supply chain.
+ERP utilizes barcoding, RFID tags and serial numbers to keep tabs on your inventory at every stage during the supply chain.
 These tools help you keep track of inventory levels at different warehouses, which items are in transportation and which items are on the shelves ready for consumers.
 The increased warehouse visibility optimizes the pick, pack and ship process greatly, removing all the guesswork.

 Inventory monitoring also bolsters reporting, as tracking technologies provide more accurate numbers.
 Users can configure custom KPIs to see which products move the fastest — showing greater demand — and which increase carrying costs.
 With the greater precision provided by ERP, warehouse managers can get real-time data on their inventory to make more accurate business decisions.